SteeltoeOSS/Samples/Security/src/AuthWeb/README.md

 ## Running locally

 1. Start a UAA Server [docker container](https://github.com/SteeltoeOSS/Samples/blob/main/CommonTasks.md)
-1. `dotnet run` both AuthClient and AuthServer
+1. `dotnet run` both AuthWeb and AuthApi
-1. Please note that some of the links in the menu won't work until you also start the [AuthServer](../AuthServer/README.md) application
+1. Please note that some of the links in the menu won't work until you also start the [AuthApi](../AuthApi/README.md) application

 ## Running on Tanzu Platform for Cloud Foundry